Tell us about your production challenge

 There are ISO standards to comply with as well.
 For medical devices, the management system is ISO 13485 certified.
 Thorough sterilization is also mandatory when manufacturing medical devices.
 One of the ISO standards for that is ISO 7 Clean Room Manufacturer.

-Besides guaranteeing that the medical devices manufacturing equipment will satisfy safety and performance requirements, producers need to classify devices according to different
+Besides guaranteeing that the medical devices manufacturing equipment will satisfy safety and performance requirements, producers need to classify devices accordingly.

 In the EU, the degree of invasiveness they represent, the amount of time they will be in contact with the human body, their potential toxicity and whether the device needs a source of energy to work are a few criteria that define their classification.